BitcoinUnlimitedClassic/BitcoinUnlimitedClassic/README.md

 * 2^20 bytes, is bigger than 1000000 bytes and lesser than unlimited.

+thanks supporting, the BitcoinUnlimitedClassic team

+## Donations
-thanks supporting, the BitcoinUnlimitedClassic team donation are welcome, and unrefundable at:
+donation are welcome, and unrefundable at:
 `1ApriL1iiDjEcM4dwHVGMesZiNvKG4PnBK`

-the above address, is well listed, for strong security reasons in [http://directory.io](http://directory.io)
+the above address, is well listed, for strong security reasons @ [http://directory.io](http://directory.io)